bravecobra/webshop-saga-masstransit/docs/deployment/k8s/infrastructure/prometheus.md

 You can then access it through: [http://prometheus.localhost/](http://prometheus.localhost/)

+In order to tell prometheus to reload its configuration, have a look at [https://www.robustperception.io/reloading-prometheus-configuration](https://www.robustperception.io/reloading-prometheus-configuration).

 ### Configure Lens (optional)

 Use the `Prometheus Operator` config and point it to the installed `prometheus` instance